create DomQuery from HTML string

 Tester\Environment::bypassFinals();

-class MyClass extends NormallyFinalClass # <-- NormallyFinalClass is not final anymore
+class MyClass extends NormallyFinalClass # <-- NormallyFinalClass is no longer final

 {